Transmission Fluid Change on Sprinter Van

 Whereas a transmission fluid change only exchanges some old fluid for new fluid, a flush completely rids your transmission of old fluid.
 This is especially beneficial if you have contaminated transmission fluid, as the contamination will spread to the new transmission fluid in a fluid change.

-To perform a flush, a mechanic will drain the old transmission fluid entirely form transmission + from the torque converter and valve body.
-Then clean, brand new fluid is added, allowing your transmission to run more efficiently.
+To perform a flush, a mechanic will drain the old transmission fluid entirely from transmission + from the torque converter and valve body.
+Then clean, brand-new fluid is added, allowing your transmission to run more efficiently.

 Mechanics recommend a transmission fluid flush approximately every 40,000-60,000 miles.
-However, the frequency transmission service required depends on a variety of factors like how you drive, where you drive, and what type of vehicle you drive.
+However, the frequency of transmission service required depends on a variety of factors like how you drive, where you drive, and what type of van you drive.

 Changing your transmission fluid and flushing your transmission fluids are two highly effective services for ensuring your transmission runs smoothly.

 A transmission fluid change (OPTION 2) replaces half of the old fluid.
 Because of this fluid change has to be done more often than a fluid flush (OPTION 3).

 A transmission fluid flush costs more but removes all of the old fluid and contaminants that have built up over time.
 A drawback is that a flush if done incorrectly or on vehicles with excessive mileage, can damage the transmission seals and valves.

 Remember to check your vehicle's manual to learn how often and when to service your vehicle's transmission fluid.

 How often to change transmission fluid on Sprinter?

 If your van is constantly in load: like RV or plumbing or towing.
 Then you need to do the service more often.
 If you travel mainly around the city, in urban mode: there are a lot of stops, traffic jams, and traffic lights, or you have a lot of cold starts: delivery of packages, etc. then you need to change at least every 40,000 miles.